saildot4k/MSS54-XDFs/README.md

 Tips:

- - the most basic items are on lvl 1
+ - the most basic items are on lvl 1 with English best guess translations
  - the most advanced are on lvl 5
  - level 10 has the same items as 1-5 but with BMW titles